eilccn/2d-object-recognition/README.md

 This function separates the object from the background.

 #### Morphological Filtering: Keypress 'm'
+This function cleans up the thresholded binary image by using built-in OpenCV growing and shrinking functions.

 ### Connected Components Region Segmentation: Keypress 'c'
+This function computes connected components using OpenCV's built-in function, ```cv::connectedComponentsWithStats``` and displays the detected segmented regions by color.

 ## Feature Computation, Training System, and Classification
 ### Feature Computation: Keypress 'f'